gmvdm/mahoutinaction/README.md

 # mahoutinaction

-Examples from the Mahout in Action book, written in Clojure
+Examples from the [Mahout in Action](http://www.manning.com/owen/) book, ported to Clojure

 ## Setup